DarkOwlz1441/Satisfiability-checker/README.md

 # Satisfiability-checker

- A satisfazibility checker for propositional formulas, using analytic tableaux
+ A satisfiability checker for propositional formulas, using analytic tableaux